Exhibition “Journeys Through Our Fragile Heritage”

 The ten pictures that obtained more likes were selected, and an ad hoc jury determined four final winning pictures based on three criteria: relevance to the exhibition topic and originality, number of reactions on Facebook, aesthetic characteristics.

-The award cerimony was held during the exhibition inauguration, on May 28th 2018, and winners received a book featuring UNESCO World Heritage Sites in Switzerland.
+The award ceremony was held during the exhibition inauguration, on May 28th 2018, and winners received a book featuring UNESCO World Heritage Sites in Switzerland.

-Here some pictures of the exhibition inauguration and of the award cerimony.
+Here are some pictures of the exhibition inauguration and of the award ceremony.